PTS 601: Transit Services

 ASU employees can purchase an annual Platinum Pass at discounted rates online at the PTS Web site, or at Permit Sales at Tempe campus and the parking offices at West, Downtown, and Polytechnic campuses, or through payroll deduction.

 Passengers may not eat, drink (except closed containers), smoke, possess a weapon, or play loud music.
 Shoes and shirt must be worn.
+The distribution of promotional flyers on the bus is not permitted without prior approval from Parking and Transit.

 ASU and its vendors/contractors are not responsible for items left on the shuttles.